 You can’t tell someone that they’re not allowed to identify as queer if they aren’t completely what the societal norm is.

-Anonymous asked: Hey!
+Anonymous said: Hey!
 I noticed you using the acronym "GSM" for gender/sexuality minority, which is awesome!
 I wanted to point out the one I use, and a variation: OMGS and OGSM for Outside Mainstream Gender/Sexuality and Outside the Gender/Sexuality Mainstream.
 Same thing, basically, but a bit different. :) Also, I wanted to thank you for your inclusion of the asterisk after LGBT and aces in your blog!
 Have a nice day and keep it up! :)

 BA: I’ll try to start using OGMS because really, that’s what people should be remembering.
 We’re struggling in a society that tells us that we’re wrong for being who we are.